YB97/synthetix-mintr/README.md

 - Transfer `SNX` to other accounts
 - Deposit (or withdrawl) `sUSD` into the `Depot` contract, to go in the queue for exchanging with `ETH` at current market price

-Mintr v2 supports the following wallet providers:
+Prophet v2 supports the following wallet providers:

 - Metamask
 - Trezor